 When picking projects to work on as pro-bono or reduced cost social good sprints, we apply the following criteria:

-Are they working on Environmental, Education or Healthcare projects?
+Are they working on Environmental Sustainabiliy or Healthcare challenges?

 These 3 areas are where we focus our social giving.